mostafaomrani/go-requestManagment/README.md

 Experienced web developer, astute and deadline-driven, with strong understanding of programming principles coupled with creative ideas.
 - Strong skills in backend technologies including PHP,Laravel,Go Lang,Python,Vanilla JavaScript, Vue, HTML, CSS
-- Proficient with Go with Gin and Mongo DB
+- Proficient with Go with Gin,Fiber and Mongo DB,
 - Extensive knowledge of PHP with Laravel framework.
-- Proficient with relational databases including MySQL, SQL Server.
+- Proficient with relational databases including MySQL, SQL Server, Postgres.
 - Able to work with REST APIs and microservices.
 - Able to work with GNU/Linux .
 - Comfortable working with a team and using a version control system like Git.